Frida Kahlo and Diego Rivera: The Golden Age of Mexican Painting

 Ms Juliet Heslewood

-This lecture ties in with our society’s trip to Provence in April.
+This lecture tied in with our Society’s trip to Provence in April.

 Wednesday 7th February 2018